Dr Matthew Bacon

 - Criminal investigation and covert policing

 I am happy to discuss potential PhD supervision in my areas of research interest.

 - Taking Care of Business: Police Detectives, Drug Law Enforcement and Proactive Investigation.
 Oxford: Oxford University Press.

-- Fragile alliances: culture, funding and sustainability in police–academic partnerships.
-Evidence & Policy: A Journal of Research, Debate and Practice.
+- Fragile alliances: Culture, funding and sustainability in police-academic partnerships.
+Evidence and Policy, 17(1), 93-109.
 View this article in WRRO

 - Ethnography and the evocative world of policing (part I).
 Policing and Society, 30(1), 1-10.
 View this article in WRRO